 “I have to take 20 pills a day just to stay alive,” Doyle explains in the video.
 “Every time I take my pain pill prescription there, they give me the runaround.
 They don’t have enough in stock or they need me to come back tomorrow because they can’t fill it today.
 Or something stupid.
 It’s always something and it’s always some stupid excuse.”

 Federal and state prescribing guidelines – and those of insurers – specifically exempt cancer pain from restrictions on opioid medication.
 But some cancer patients still get turned away at pharmacies.
 According to Doyle, the Rite Aid pharmacist told her he was worried about being fined or even losing his job if he filled her opioid prescription.

 Some of that caution is understandable.
-Rite Aid and other major pharmacy chains have recently been added as defendants in opioid lawsuits across the country.
-In the current climate of opioid hysteria, every step of the drug supply chain, from manufacturers to wholesalers to retailers is under scrutiny.
+Rite Aid and other major pharmacy chains were recently added as defendants in opioid lawsuits filed by the firm of Simmons Hanly Conroy.
+In the current climate of opioid hysteria and litigation, every step of the drug supply chain, from manufacturers to wholesalers to retailers is under scrutiny.
 Billions of dollars are at stake.
 Caught in the middle are pharmacists and patients like April Doyle.